Theme: Sea Pirates

 - For adventure games or other genres that do not fulfill the requirement of the aforementioned, a pirate theme must explicitly be noticed within the game.
 The most obvious example for this is the Monkey Island series.

-Front cover for Sea Bounty: Dead Man's Chest
+Front cover for Pirates of the Caribbean: Dead Man's Chest

 Front cover for Swashbucklers: Blue vs. Grey

-Front cover for The Guild 2: Pirates of the European Seas
+Front cover for Disney Pirates of the Caribbean: At World's End

 Screenshot from Swashbucklers: Blue vs. Grey